timmytonga/reliable-multicast/README.md

 	- If it's an Acknowledgement (ACK) Message, it stores it in a map that keeps track of the received acknowledgement so far.
 If it receives enough acknowledgements (i.e. from all other processes), it picks the max sequence number and broadcast that to everybody (with a Sequence Message) signifying the final sequence choice for such message.
 	- Finally, if the incoming message is a Sequence Message, the process reorders the delivery queue based on this final sequence.
 Then it delivers as many messages (in front of the queue) with a final sequence number as possible.
 Messages that do not have a final sequence number yet (arise from said process sending out Data Message but with a smaller sequence number) can block the delivery of messages with sequence numbers already.

-- It can be shown that this numbering scheme of messages (with tie-breaking using process id) provides both total-ordering and agreement of the messages' sequence.
+- It can be shown that this numbering scheme of messages (with tie-breaking using proposer id) provides both total-ordering and agreement of the messages' sequence.
 In which the process of delivering messages through a priority queue guarantees that the delivery is monotonically increasing (w.r.t. the sequence number/sender id).

 ### Handling message dropped and delayed
 - We use "watchdog" threads with timeout to handle message drops and delays.